Peaks of the Balkans

 Comfort: Various (hotels, guesthouses, home-stays, and mountain huts)

-We couldn’t be more excited to introduce this gem of an adventure.
+We couldn’t be more excited to offer this gem of an adventure.
 The “Peaks of the Balkans” trek is the winner of multiple prestigious global awards and offers a truly unique and immersive adventure travel experience.
 When the trail was first created in 2012, the intention was to help redefine the understanding of the Balkans as a place with more to offer than a region of conflict.

 Mission accomplished.